 Victoria Hall, built in the 1850s, is the centrepiece of History and Architecture in Cobourg.
-At right is how it is today but in the 1950s, after years of successive town councils paying no attention to maintenance, the inevitable happened.
+Below right is how it is today but in the 1950s, after years of successive town councils paying no attention to maintenance, the inevitable happened.
 In 1970-71 Victoria Hall was declared structurally unsafe and it was vacated.
 A band of Cobourg citizens, interested in local history, organized themselves into the Society for the Restoration of Victoria Hall.
 Architect Peter John Stokes was hired to draw up plans to restore the building to its original grandeur and also to bring its operating facilities into the 20th century.

 After Phases I and II of the restoration were completed, the project had to be shut down for a whole year because of financial problems.
 When Phase III finally resumed, the architectural firm of Chapman and Walker was hired to complete the restoration.

 Years of hard work by dedicated volunteers, generous donations by thousands of individuals, corporations and foundations and grants from federal, provincial and municipal governments finally paid off and the restoration was completed.
 On October 7, 1983 Victoria Hall was officially re-opened by the Governor General of Canada, the Rt.
 Hon.
 Edward Schreyer.
 As in 1860, the festivities were crowned with a Grand Ball.

 To understand how Cobourg came to build the Hall, one has to understand how people thought in the early 1800s.
 A good description of that is given in the story of the Cobourg Peterborough railway starting here.
 By the 1850s, Cobourg's leading citizens decided to express their confidence in the future of Cobourg by building themselves a fine town hall.
 They held a design competition which the famous architect, Kivas Tully, won.
 [Kivas Tully at left].